Yudensei/odin-recipes/README.md

 - Use tags such as src="", href="", etc.

+- Use git commands.

-- Use and create a page with git.
+- Make an online page with Github.